MicrosoftDocs/quantum-docs/articles/provider-ionq.md

 IonQ Aria is the flagship of IonQ's trapped-ion quantum computers, with a 25-qubit dynamically reconfigurable system.
 For more information, see [IonQ Aria (ionq.com)](https://ionq.com/quantum-systems/aria).

 > [!IMPORTANT]
-> *Debiasing* is enabled on the Aria system by default, and submitted jobs are subject to debiasing-based pricing.
+> *Debiasing* is enabled on Aria systems by default, and submitted jobs are subject to debiasing-based pricing.
 For more information about debiasing and how to disable/enable the service, see [Error mitigation](#error-mitigation).

 - Job type: `Quantum Program`
 - Data Format: `ionq.circuit.v1`